The General Structure of Optimal Investment and Consumption with Small Transaction Costs: The Growth-Optimal Portfolio

 \section{The Growth-Optimal Portfolio}

-Suppose the investor does not receive a random endowment stream ($\Psi_t=0$).
+Consider the model without random endowment stream ($\Psi_t=0$).
 Then, as already pointed out in Section \ref{sec:investpower} above, the optimal trading boundaries \eqref{eq:boundariespower} for logarithmic utility do not depend on the time horizon, as they are completely determined by the local dynamics of the asset prices and the myopic frictionless optimizer.
-Without intermediate consumption, this policy therefore maximizes logarithmic utility $E[\log X_T^\varepsilon(\psi^\varepsilon)]$ on \emph{any} horizon $T>0$, and thereby also the \emph{expected growth rate of wealth} $\limsup_{T \to \infty} \frac{1}{T} E[\log X^\varepsilon_T(\psi^\varepsilon)]$, both at the leading order for small costs.
+Without intermediate consumption, this policy in turn maximizes logarithmic utility $E[\log X_T^\varepsilon(\psi^\varepsilon)]$ on \emph{any} horizon $T>0$, and thereby also the \emph{expected growth rate of wealth} $\limsup_{T \to \infty} \frac{1}{T} E[\log X^\varepsilon_T(\psi^\varepsilon)]$, both at the leading order for small costs.

 As in the frictionless case \cite[Theorem 3.10.1]{karatzas.shreve.98}, this property can be strengthened in an almost sure sense.
 Indeed, the log-optimal portfolio $\varphi^\varepsilon_t$ maximizes the \emph{almost sure long-term growth rate}, at the leading order for small costs: